psthely/lorem_ipsum/README.md

 This project starts from a simple HTML/CSS static web page.
 Then JavaScript is added to structure Data and components.

+## lorem_ipsum-0.5.x
+The project living on node/express app, with the Pug view engine.
+The first version uses express generator skeleton app, and is a basic migration of the Lorem Ipsum page in Pug templating.

 ## lorem_ipsum-0.4.x

 ### 0.4.3